March 2, 2009

 Eh, just because I can’t get enough of this particular subject, I thought I’d do another quick post ’bout mobile interpretation in museums.
 As I was gearing up to write the Future of Mobile Interpretation paper for this year’s Museums and the Web conference, I did a few informal surveys via both Twitter and Yammer to see if my gut feelings on multimedia/audio tours were even close to correct.
 The interesting side effect of this “flash survey” was that I found that microblogging platforms were a really interesting means of acquiring quick survey results, if you’re not interested in being particularly scientific (perhaps I’ll post more on that subject in the future).
 Primarily, though, I was pleasantly surprised at the thoughtfulness (and pithiness, given the format) of the responses.
 I thought I’d post them here, since some of my Twitter peeps have expressed some desire to see the results of my survey.
 So basically, I asked the question, “To those of you who don’t pick up audio guides in museums, why is that?”
 A random sampling of the responses follows:

-Most people and especially younger ones carry in their pockets much more powerful appliances (i.e. cellphones)… I can do much more about getting intersting information with a blackberry, palm or iphone by typing in name of the artist or work or genre in wikipedia.
+Most people and especially younger ones carry in their pockets much more powerful appliances (i.e. cellphones)… I can do much more about getting interesting information with a blackberry, palm or iPhone by typing in name of the artist or work or genre in wikipedia.

 With audio guides if you are wearing headphones, then you are disconnected for a time from the person you came in with, while you otherwise would be possibly discussing the artwork.
 I think there is something to audio guides being exclusively one way interaction device, apart from entering numbers.